 The Headteacher is responsible for reviewing this behaviour policy in conjunction with the governing board.
 The headteacher will also approve this policy.
 The headteacher will ensure that the school environment encourages positive behaviour and that staff deal effectively with poor behaviour and will monitor how staff implement this policy to ensure rewards and sanctions are applied consistently.
-The Headteacher receives regular data regarding behaviour and the Headteacher makes the decision about Fixed Term and Permanent Exclusion.
+The Headteacher receives regular data regarding behaviour and the Headteacher makes the decision about suspensions and exclusions.
 The Headteacher meets with Parents/Carer when all other strategies have been unsuccessful.